darsain/sly/README.md

 ## Quick reference

-jQuery call with all default options as defined in the source.
+Call via a jQuery proxy with all default options as defined in the source.
 Visit the [Options Wiki page](https://github.com/Darsain/sly/wiki/Options) for more detailed documentation.

 ```js